paris-swc/advanced-numpy-lesson/05-container.md

 dtype('float64')
 ```

 In the first case the numbers are 64-bit (8-byte) integers and in the second 64-bit floating point (real)  numbers.
 Note that NumPy auto-detects the data-type from the input.
-Different data-types allow us to store data more compactly in memory, but most of the time we simply work with floating point numbers.
+Specialised data types allow us to store data more compactly in memory, but most of the time we simply work with floating point numbers.

 Note that all of the elements of an array must be of the same type.
 If we construct an array with different elements it will be **cast** to the "most general" type that can represent all elements.
 For example, array constructed from real numbers and integers will have a floating point data type: